ExeterCodeClub/Support/timelapse/task1.md

 raspistill -o image.jpg
 ```

-Now type `ls` to see if there is a file called image.jpg, if it exists then the camera is working.
+Now type `ls` to see if there is a file called image.jpg, if it exists then the camera is working, otherwise skip this step.

 Find the name of your pi's web browser by looking in the programs menu (top left), and use it to open the image file with the following command (replacing `<browsername>` with e.g. chromium, or firefox)